 Heart rate, also known as pulse rate, refers to the number of heartbeats per minute (bpm).
 The heart can pump oxygen-rich blood to the body’s tissues through regular contractions.
-Your heart rate varies due to many factors.
-It is usually at its lowest during sleep and at its highest during periods of exercise.
+The heart rate varies due to many factors.
+It is usually at its lowest during sleep and its highest during periods of exercise.
 Age, gender, or physical condition can also cause different heart rates.

 However, how to track the heart rate when working out?
 How to know whether the heart rate is in the normal range?
 This article provides you with various heart rate charts that can help determine the normal resting and maximum heart rates.